marafathussain/ML_book_easy/chapters/chapter1.md

 ## 1.3 A Brief History of Artificial Intelligence

 Understanding where AI came from helps us appreciate where it's going.
-The history is marked by cycles of optimism and disappointment—periods of rapid progress followed by "AI winters" when funding dried up and interest waned.
+The history is marked by cycles of optimism and disappointment, periods of rapid progress followed by "AI winters" when funding dried up and interest waned.

 ### 1.3.1 The Dartmouth Conference (1956): Birth of AI

 **The Proposal:**

-In the summer of 1956, John McCarthy, Marvin Minsky, Claude Shannon, and Nathaniel Rochester organized a workshop at Dartmouth College in Hanover, New Hampshire.
+In the summer of 1956, John McCarthy, Marvin Minsky, Claude Shannon, and Nathaniel Rochester organized a  [workshop at Dartmouth College](https://en.wikipedia.org/wiki/Dartmouth_workshop){:target="_blank"} in Hanover, New Hampshire.
 Their proposal stated:

 > "We propose that a 2-month, 10-man study of artificial intelligence be carried out during the summer of 1956 at Dartmouth College...
 The study is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can, in principle, be so precisely described that a machine can be made to simulate it."